jfosseweijer/Git_Physical/README.md

 The results will later be aggregated for creating the plots.

 Contributing:
-This project was made by Jaap Nanne and Thijn Swinkels
+This project was made by Jaap, Nanne Hempel and Thijn Swinkels

+Special Thanks:
+We would like to thank our supervisors, Jip Greven and Kim Koomen, for their guidance and support throughout the project.
+We would also like to thank the TAs for their help and feedback.